- About Us

 Order of the Coif, NYU School of Law

 Law and Economics Prize, NYU School of Law

 - Lawrence Lederman Fellow in Law and Economics, NYU School of Law

 Research Fellow for the Program on Corporate Compliance and Enforcement, NYU School of Law

 - U.S. District Court for the Southern District of New York

 - New York

-David Shieh is an Associate at Kaplan Hecker & Fink.
+David Shieh is a Senior Associate at Kaplan Hecker & Fink.
 He joined the firm from Wachtell, Lipton, Rosen & Katz, where he maintained a broad practice spanning complex civil matters, deal litigation, and white-collar defense.
 Before joining the firm, David also clerked for the Honorable Gerard E. Lynch of the Second Circuit Court of Appeals and the Honorable Analisa Torres of the Southern District of New York.

 At Wachtell, David represented major technology companies, financial institutions, and media companies in a range of civil and criminal matters, including in litigation stemming from the financial crisis and in proceedings before the Securities and Exchange Commission and Department of Justice.
 Most recently, David served as the lead associate on a federal securities class action brought against a major Mexican media company; co-authored an amicus brief filed with the New York Court of Appeals concerning residential mortgage-backed securities; and represented a major media company in litigation against its controlling shareholder in the Delaware Court of Chancery.